Skip to main content

 Property can be ‘matrimonialised’ by the way in which it’s used or treated by a couple during their relationship.
 For example, if property or funds that one party brought to the marriage are used jointly by a couple —perhaps to purchase a family home — it may be that those resources have been ‘matrimonialised’.
 On the other hand, if property or assets have been kept very separate, there’s an argument that it may not have been ‘matrimonialised’.

-The Court of Appeal’s judgment (which has itself been appealed) found that the source of funds was important when the Court is considering a fair outcome — and that pre-acquired or non-matrimonial assets can be ‘matrimonialised’ and therefore shared between couples in financial remedy proceedings.
+The Supreme Court’s judgment found that the source of funds was important when the Court is considering a fair outcome — and that pre-acquired or non-matrimonial assets can be ‘matrimonialised’ and therefore shared between couples in financial remedy proceedings.
+The Court has also confirmed that the sharing principle does not apply to ‘non-matrimonial property’.

-While the Court of Appeal in Standish confirmed that a couple should share in the “fruits of the partnership”, it also confirmed that marriage shouldn’t entitle a partner to share in distinct/separate non-matrimonial contributions.
+The Court has confirmed in Standish that a couple should share in the fruits of their partnership, it also confirmed that marriage shouldn’t entitle a partner to share in distinct/separate non-matrimonial contributions.
 This means that if the couple’s needs are met, non-marital contribution should be respected.

 Talk to us